On any given night in Calgary, more than 270 youth are experiencing homelessness.

 Homeless youth or youth experiencing homelessness refers to any youth that may be temporarily living in hostels, staying with friends, living in ‘squats’, renting cheap rooms in boarding houses or hotels, or actually living on the streets.
 They may also be living with parents or relatives, but be at imminent risk of losing their shelter.

 For many homeless youth, moving between various housing situations can be argued as the instability of their housing situation, which characterizes their status as homeless youth.

-Although there are similarities between the experience of homelessness for young people and adults, Homeless youth typically lack the experience and skills necessary to live independently, and this is especially true for those under the age of 18.
+Although there are similarities between the experience of homelessness for young people and adults, homeless youth typically lack the experience and skills necessary to live independently, particularly for those under the age of 18.

 The Homeless Hub

 A web-based research library and information centre representing an innovative step forward in the use of technology to enhance knowledge mobilization and networking.